 If queer sacred music sounds like an oxymoron, a sacrilege, or a mockery, consider the following:

-1) Queer people have had a relationship with the holy, the ground of our being, our ultimate concern, or whatever other term you prefer for the Mystery since time immemorial and sometimes we write music (songs, hymns, and rounds) about it - to celebrate, to worship, to give thanks, to secure ourselves for hard times ahead, to connect with others, and because both music and queerness are wonderful things.
+1) Queer people have had a relationship with the holy, the ground of our being, our ultimate concern, or whatever other term you prefer for the Mystery since time immemorial and sometimes we write music (songs, hymns, and rounds) about it - to celebrate, to worship, to give thanks, to mourn, to secure ourselves for hard times ahead, to connect with others, and because both music and queerness are wonderful things.

 2) The idea that queerness - homosexuality, bisexuality, various forms of gender creativity - is inherently profane or the antithesis of holiness was dreamed up by people who either didn't know any LGBTQ+ people or didn't know that some of the gifts that blessed their lives came from LGBTQ+ people.

 3) Heterosexism, homophobia, biphobia, sexism, cis-sexism, and transphobia have caused us queer people a lot of harm and still do today.
 Some of us have responded to this harm, which is especially visited on us by conservative religious people, by rejecting any and all forms of religion.
 This is a healthy form of self-loving.
 And some of us have refused to reject religion or have sought it out in order to better wrestle with social messages about whom God does and does not love.
 For many of us, struggling against social inequality has deepened us spiritually regardless of our religious affiliations or lack thereof.
 And for some of us, that spiritual deepening is expressed in sacred music.

 4. Sacred music by and for queer folks is not intended as a mockery.
 Far from it: it is what we do with our devotion, our joy, our gratitude, our mourning, our righteous anger, It comes from our deepest selves.
 Even when it is playful, it is absolutely a serious project.